- 1 Pre-sale questions

 - The simultaneous use of the module and of another device, as a camera control software for example, is possible without causing problems.

-Touch control panel
+Touch control panel (no longer sold)

 Memory/ Material profiles: What is the maximum profiles number that I can store on the touch control panel memory?